lsst/rtn-051/breakdown-guides.rst

 	Lists Actions associated with this risk.

 Residual Overall Impact
-	This is an optional field to categorize the overall impact of the risk to the project after the response plan is in effect.
+	This is an optional field to categorize the overall impact of the risk to Rubin Observatory after the response plan is in effect.

 	It can increase the Impact Severity, as shown in this example risk.

 	See :ref:`Risk-Impact-Table` for categories.

 Residual Cost Impact
-	Categorization of cost impact to the project after the response plan is in effect.
+	Categorization of cost impact to Rubin Observatory after the response plan is in effect.

 	For the Rubin Observatory, the annual budget of $70,000,000 will be used.